Chhavi Khandelwal, Co-founder, Saturday Art Class

 We put these pictures up on our Instagram account and tagged Damien Hirst.
 When he saw pictures of our Big Little Artists using his work as inspiration and the joy it brought them, he sent Saturday Art Class a painting as a gift all the way from UK

-Saturday Art Class Features and Publications
+Saturday Art Class Features

 - ELLE India - Saturday Art Class Teaches Kids Social-Emotional Learning Through Art